Cape Umoya United F.C.

 Cape Umoya United Football Club was a South African football club based in Cape Town, South Africa.
-They were established in 2018 following the takeover of defunct, former PSL team, Platinum Stars F.C.
+It was established in 2018 following the takeover of the defunct, former PSL team, Platinum Stars.

-Platinum Stars were relegated from the 2017-2018 PSL season, and Cape Umoya spent their three seasons in the National First Division.
+Platinum Stars was relegated from the 2017–2018 Premiership season, and Cape Umoya spent its three seasons in the National First Division.

 The club ceased to exist after selling its franchise to Robinson Ramaite in June 2021, who moved it to Venda, forming Venda F.C.